ymniquet/eQuimageLab/src/equimagelab/docs/source/processing.rst

    blend
    scale_pixels

 The :py:meth:`scale_pixels` method can, in particular, be used to stretch the image without changing the hues (the R/G/B ratios) - but this may result in some out-of-range RGB components (see :doc:`composite`).
-Actually, the :py:class:`Image <equimagelab.equimage.image.Image>` class also provides the useful test:
+The presence of out-of-range pixels can be tested with:

 .. autosummary::